 Monitors also came with double-exposure prevention and automatic film spacing so you couldn’t wind beyond the next frame, both mighty nice features in those days.

 All of these goodies cost, of course.
-The Monitor Six-20 with the Anastigmat Special lens was $66, which is equivalent to a little more than $1,000 in 2012 dollars.
+The Monitor Six-20 with the Anastigmat Special lens was $66, which is equivalent to about $1,000 today.

-The Monitor comes with two viewfinders, both an old-fashioned bubble type attached to the lens assembly, and a flip-up finder on the top plate.
-The flip-up finder is big and bright, and includes manual parallax compensation.
+The Monitor comes with two viewfinders.
+The first is a brilliant type, attached to the lens assembly.
+It’s small and reverses the image left to right, making it challenging to use.
+The other finder flips up on the top plate.
+It is big and bright, and includes manual parallax compensation.

-To use the Monitor, first cock the shutter with the little lever next to the bubble viewfinder.
+To use the Monitor, first cock the shutter with the little lever next to the brilliant viewfinder.
 Guess the distance to the subject and turn the lens barrel to that number of feet.
 Then frame the shot and press the shutter button on the top plate.
-Mine requires a very deliberate press or the shutter won’t fire, but I got used to that fast enough.

-I never got used to the winding system, though.
+I never got used to the winding system.
 A lever on the top plate has two settings: WIND and 1-8.
 After you load the film, slide the lever to WIND and, using the red window on the camera back, wind to the first frame.
 Then move the lever to 1-8.
-For the rest of the roll, the winder knob stops when you’ve wound to the next frame.
-I couldn’t make it work well on my Monitor.
-When I first shot this camera last fall, the winder usually stopped long before it had actually moved the film fully to the next frame.
-I ended up with several double and triple exposures.
-I got two usable photos from that roll; this is one of them.
+For the rest of the roll, the winder knob is supposed to stop when you’ve wound to the next frame.
+On my Monitor, during the first roll the winder sometimes stopped before it had moved the film fully to the next frame, leading to overlapping exposures.

 See all the photos that turned out at my Monitor Six-20 gallery.